phac-nml/biohansel/docs/source/user-docs/command-line.rst

 Command-Line
 ============

 Here, the arguments needed to run biohansel effectively are displayed.
 The required and additional arguments are shown below to see what must be included in a run.

-Required
+**Required**
-########
+############

 Make sure to be in the directory containing all of the data needed to run a command or that the path to the input data is put into the command following the argument.

-- Subtyping Scheme
+- Genotyping Scheme

     - use -s "scheme"